Children could get their first dose of the coronavirus vaccine as early as tomorrow.

-A federal government official told CNN the FDA is currently reviewing data submitted by Pfizer to support its extended use.
-At the end of March, a clinical trial involving 2,260 12 to 15-year-olds showed the vaccine was 100% effective and well-tolerated in participants.
+At the end of March, a clinical trial involving 2,260 twelve to fifteen-year-olds showed the vaccine was 100% effective and well-tolerated in participants.

 In the adolescent clinical trial, half the participants received the two-dose Pfizer regimen, and the other half were given placebo shots.
 Data from Pfizer shows the vaccine triggered a stronger immune response in teenagers than in young adults.
 During the trial, only 18 cases of COVID-19 were reported among the kids who participated, and all 18 were found in kids who received the placebo shot.

-Extending emergency use authorization to children younger than 12 will be a different process.
-The official who spoke with CNN explained that younger children will need stronger considerations before official recommendations can be released.
+Extending emergency use authorization to children younger than 12 will likely take longer.
+An official who spoke with CNN explained that younger children will need stronger considerations before official recommendations can be released.